Death in Paradise star ‘annoyed’ by original character’s return

-Death in Paradise star explains why he’s ‘annoyed’ by original character’s return in 2024 series
+Death in Paradise cast member ‘annoyed’ by original star’s return in 2024 series

 Ralf Little made the tongue-in-cheek admission ahead of BBC series return

-An original Death in Paradise cast member is set to return for the show’s 100th episode, which has “slightly annoyed” its lead star.
+An original Death in Paradise cast member has returned for the show’s 100th episode, which has “slightly annoyed” its lead star.

-More than 10 years after the actor made their debut on the BBC series, the character will be returning for a celebratory instalment set to be broadcast on Sunday (4 February).
+More than 10 years after the actor made their debut on the BBC series, the character has rejoined the show for a celebratory instalment that was broadcast on Sunday (4 February).

 *Spoilers follow – you have been warned*